ShinyRice/citpass/README.md

 About the second point, I'm aware there's [tpm](https://github.com/nmeum/tpm/), as well as [spm](https://notabug.org/kl3/spm/), and a myriad other small/smaller password managers written in POSIX shell.
 Most of them, however, have the same "flawed" defaults, in the way I described in the first point.
-If, ultimately, I give up writing this utility, I may rewrite it in POSIX shell, making use of utilities like grep/ripgrep and gpg.
+If, ultimately, I give up writing this utility, I may rewrite it in POSIX shell, making use of programs like grep/ripgrep and gpg.

 My reasons to start writing my own password manager are feeble, I'll admit that much.
 I can just work around what I percieve to be wrong with these.
 But, I wanted to learn C through practice, by writing